SiRong-github/shatoriaP2/README.md

 This is a COMP30024 Artificial Intelligence Project of the University of Melbourne created by a two-person team.

 # File Purpose
 The program implements one of the players in a strategic, perfect-information two-player game of contagion and domination called Infexion.
+This is extended from the [shatoria](https://github.com/SiRong-github/shatoria/blob/main/README.md)

 # File-Level Documentation
 Infexion consists of a 7x7 hexagonally-tiled, infinitely repeating board, described by an axial coordinate system in the program.
 A valid coordinate is an integer pair (r,q), 0 ≤ r ≤ 6, 0 ≤ q ≤ 6.
 The objective of the players (named Red and Blue) are to conquer all the 'tokens' on the board.